 In order to solve the second challenge we started the django-dbindexer project.
 It sits between the ORM and the DB backend and allows to add, for instance, denormalization rules and then automatically takes care of storing entities correctly and converting JOINs in queries to single-table queries on denormalized data.

 Many existing Django apps could be used on supported NoSQL DBs without any modifications or with only minimal modifications, so we've achieved our goal.
 Since Django-nonrel was the only mainstream framework with NoSQL support a large community has formed around that project.
-Even companies like Google were using it while the project was still actively maintained.
+Even companies like Google were using it, e.g. to host https://developers.google.com.